Emergent-Epidemics/Ebola_SitReps_Uganda_2022/README.md

 ## Known issues with the list list
 *IMPORTANT* - Current version of the line list only tracks confirmed cases (not deaths or probable cases/deaths).

+1. As of Nov.
+14th, SitRep 48, the Uganda MoH reports 139 confirmed cases.
+The line list currently has 150.
+2. As of Nov.
+14th, SitRep 48, there were seven instances where changes in the SitRep indicate that a previously reported, confirmed case was in fact not an Ebola case.
+These are a cases are: "Kassanda, Kassanda in SitRep 29", "Mubende, Kasambya in SitRep 30",  "Kassanda, Kalwana in SitRep 33",  and "Kikandwa, Mityana" in SitRep 34", "Kasule,Kyeggegwa" in SitRep 48, "Kassanda, Kassanda" in SitRep48, and "Rubaga Division, Kampala" in SitRep48 .
+That leaves a discrepancy of eleven cases not recorded in the SitReps, which appear in the line list.
+These are a combination of 10 new cases that appear in the sub county report for SitRep 48, which were not previously reported and almost certainly deaths that were not previously reported as cases as we aren't tracking those yet.
-1. Prior to Oct 31st, the line lists contained date errors.
+3. Prior to Oct 31st, the line lists contained date errors.
 These were not back corrected, so line lists prior to 10-31-2022 have some incorrect dates.
 These errors will cause inflated growth rate estimates.
-2. The Kikandwa sub-county is listed as MITYANA (District)	MITYANA (County)	KIKANDWA (Sub-county) in the government shapefile.
+4. The Kikandwa sub-county is listed as MITYANA (District)	MITYANA (County)	KIKANDWA (Sub-county) in the government shapefile.
 However, all SitReps report Kikandwa as being in the Kassanda district.
 There is no other Kikandwa sub-county listed in the shapefile.
 For now, we map to the shapefile and place Kikandwa in Mityana district.
-3. As of Nov.
-7th, SitRep 44, the Uganda MoH reports 132 confirmed cases.
-The line list currently has 135.
-4. As of Nov.
-7th, SitRep 44, there were four instances where changes in the SitRep indicate that a previously reported, confirmed case was in fact not an Ebola case.
-These are a cases are: "Kassanda, Kassanda in SitRep 29", "Mubende, Kasambya in SitRep 30",  "Kassanda, Kalwana in SitRep 33",  and "Kassanda, Kikandwa in SitRep 35".
-That leaves a discrepancy of four cases not recorded in the line list.
-These are almost certainly deaths that were not previously reported as cases as we aren't tracking those yet.
 5. Gomba and Busiro are listed as sub-counties, but do not appear as sub-counties in the government shapefile and are not listed as sub-counties online.
 6. Kiruuma and Kirwanyi are not listed a sub-counties in the government shapefile, but are listed as sub-counties in Mubende on the [Mubende gov. website](https://mubende.go.ug/lg/political-and-administrative-structure).
 For these two we do not have a county identified, but list them as Mubende district.
 7. There are multiple sub-counties for Kasambya, and the Eastern, Western, and Southern Districts.
 Currently, these are all mapped to Mubende.